 Keeping the bedroom door open can alleviate feelings of isolation or confinement, helping you relax and destress before bed.
 The airy, cool feel an open bedroom door can introduce may also help you unwind for bed, signaling to your body it’s time for sleep.

-Why You Should Sleep with Your Bedroom Door Closed
+Why Should You Sleep with Your Bedroom Door Closed?

 Better Temperature Control